backuity/matchete/README.md

 matchete
 ========

-Matchete is a simple collection of (test) matchers.
+Matchete is a collection of (test) matchers.
 It is simple, type-safe, concise but yet offers comprehensive error messages.
 It has no dependencies and is easy to extend.

 I'll assume you're already familiar with matchers.
 If not you can take a look at hamcrest: <https://github.com/hamcrest/JavaHamcrest>